LSS-USP/pmv_experiment/README.md

 detection system (written in Apache Spark) to trigger the traffic boards.

-Next, we describe the structure of this repository, which will help you to understand how to rerun the whole thing.
+Next, we describe the structure of this repository, which will help you to understand and reproduce the results.

+#### `img` folder

+This folder holds the images used in our Jupyter Notebooks.
+You can skip it! :)

 #### `running` folder

-This folder holds everything needed to rerun the simulation and the scenarios.
+This folder holds everything needed to reproduce the simulation and the scenarios.
-There you will find a `README.md` file better describing how to rerun the experiment.
+There you will find a `README.md` file that better describes the steps needed to rerun the scenarios.

 #### `utils` folder